 3432 Karen Ave

 DATE & HOURS: None for 2013.

 ADMISSION: Free, but there was a suggested donation of $3

 DESCRIPTION: In the past, The Haunted Garage has put on a different theme each Halloween.
 For example, the 2008 version conflated the Faust legend with an insane asylum, for “Dr. Uphir’s Sanitorium.”

 2125 Punta Del Este St. in Hacienda Heights, CA

-For 2012, this yard haunt in the Hacienda Heights neighborhood of Los Angeles promises their biggest and scariest Halloween ever, in celebration of their 10th anniversary.
+Haunting since 2002, this amateur effort in the Hacienda Heights neighborhood of Los Angeles promises a bigger and scarier Halloween every year.
 Starting in the front yard, a walk-through labyrinth wraps around the house, through the garage, and then an additional maze is built on the end.
 The scares are reportedly too intense for younger children; however, if a child enters, the monsters are alerted on a radio to tone down their act.

 Admission & Parking: ALWAYS FREE

 Information: In operation since 1997, the Haunted Shack has grown into a single effects-filled, 1500-square-foot walk-through maze that takes 3-4 minutes to walk through.
 The look of the maze changes from year to year, depending on the theme (2005 was killer klowns, for example).
 The amateur haunt was closed in 2007 due to time contraints but reopened for 2008, and has been going strong ever since.
 The theme for 2001: Dia De Los Muertos.